-[Restriction] No Restriction [Lecture Form(s)] Lecture [Language] [Instructor]
+[Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese [Instructor] Yamori, Yokomatsu

-[Course Description] The aim of "Planning and Management of Social Systems" is to provide the basic knowledge of infrastructure planning and management, and show the basic concepts and frameworks of typical models that are indispensable for systems analyses.
-Moreover the lecture introduces theories in social psychology and ethnography.
-It further covers the methods of social survey and problem structuring where group works with presentation are scheduled.
+[Course Description] The aim of "Planning and Management of Social Systems" is to provide the basic knowledge of infrastructure planning and management.
+In the first half of the class, the basic concepts and frameworks of typical mathematical models are explained.
+In the second half, theories in social science that includes social psychology and disaster information science are introduced.
+Furthermore, objectives and methods of social survey and the action research are instructed.

-[Grading] On the presumption of sufficient attendance, 30% of score is valuated on reports and 70% on examination.
+[Grading] On the presumption of sufficient attendance, 20% of score is valuated on reports and 80% on examination.

-[Course Goals] It is targeted to understand roles of infrastructure planning and management, typical models for systems analysis, methods of social survey and problem structuring.
-It is further expected to enhance the ability of discussion for reaching solutions.
+[Course Goals] It is targeted to understand roles of infrastructure planning and management, typical models for systems analysis, fundamental viewpoints of social science and methods of social survey.